315+ Telescopes Ranked

 The Celestron Inspire 100AZ isn’t our favorite, and we miss its competitor from Meade which offered basically the same package with better mechanics.
 There’s also of course the value proposition – a Dob is just going to show you more for the price, plain and simple.
 However, it’s a manageable and useful instrument with only a few quirks.

-Being a larger achromat with a relatively fast focal ratio (by refractor standards, anything below f/10 is considered fast), the Inspire 100AZ does suffer from some chromatic aberration, or “false color”, which manifests itself as an obnoxious purple halo around bright targets such as the Moon, Jupiter, Venus, and many double stars.
-Some people will spend thousands of dollars on an ED triplet apochromatic refractor to get basically the same views as the Inspire 100AZ without the color; you can simply choose to ignore it.
-Though it does prevent one from getting the sharpest images possible of the Moon and planets, for 99% of viewing, the Inspire 100AZ’s optics do just fine.
-You really need not worry.
+Chromatic aberration manifests itself as an obnoxious purple halo around bright targets such as the Moon, Jupiter, Venus, and many double stars.
+I personally know people who’ve spent thousands of dollars on an ED triplet apochromatic refractor to get basically the same views as the Inspire 100AZ without the chromatic aberration.
+But you can simply choose to ignore it.
+While it’d prevent you from getting the sharpest images possible of the Moon and planets, for 99% of viewing, the Inspire 100AZ’s optics do just fine.
+I assure you, there’s no need to worry.

-Most other 100/102mm refractors, like the Inspire 100AZ, feature a 2” focuser without any weird design hangups, and it’s a shame the Inspire lacks one, as it would really open up possibilities for wide-field viewing of deep-sky objects.
+Most other 100/102mm refractors I’ve tested featured a 2” focuser without any weird design hangups, and it’s a shame the Inspire lacks one, as it would’ve really opened up possibilities for wide-field viewing of deep-sky objects.

 Accessories